Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-With the wheezing comes the worrying.
-Could your child be the one in every ten children who is affected by what is now the most common chronic disease of childhood.
-The number of children with asthma has risen dramatically in the past few decades.
-Here’s what parents need to know when their young child shows signs of congestion and coughing.
+Could your child be the one in every ten children who is affected by what is now the most common chronic disease of childhood?
+Here’s what parents need to know.

 Tips for managing triggers

 Work with the doctor to find your child’s allergic triggers.
-Then discuss ways to avoid or control them.
+Then talk through ways you can avoid or control them.
 For example:

-Discuss with your child’s doctor the best options for allergy treatments.
-Treatments include:
+Talk with your child’s doctor about allergy treatments.
+Options include:

-To learn more about Asthma and the Taking on Asthma initiative, and to help you breathe easier about your child’s treatment options, visit bcbsil.com/taking-on-asthma.
+To learn more about Asthma and the Taking on Asthma initiative, and to help you breathe easier about your child’s treatment options, visit our website.